wouterdebie/locast2tuner/README.md

 $ docker run -p 6077:6077 -v $HOME/.locast2tuner/:/app/config --name locast2tuner -d ghcr.io/wouterdebie/locast2tuner:latest
 ```

 If you'd like to use `docker-compose` you can use the sample [docker-compose.yml](https://github.com/wouterdebie/locast2tuner/blob/main/assets/docker/docker-compose.yml).

 >**Note:** The instructions above will work with Docker on Linux and Mac.
 If you are using Docker for Windows, you will have to modify the volume mapping (`-v`) accordingly.
 You may also have to run `dos2unix config.ini` before launching the container to remove DOS/Windows carriage-returns.
-### Other
+### Building from source
-For other operating systems, you will have to compile locast2tuner from source.
 The only build requirement `locast2tuner` has is [Rust](https://www.rust-lang.org/) 1.50.0+.

 #### Installing dependencies
 - MacOS: `brew install rust`